HOME & SCHOOL ASSOCIATION LEADERSHIP

 HOME & SCHOOL MEETINGS

 HSA meetings are held throughout the year in Trinity Hall (Day Chapel basement) or the MEC (Mobile Education Center).
 These meetings provide opportunities for parents to ask questions, make suggestions, and obtain important information.
 They also provide opportunities to plan upcoming events.
 Parents will earn 1 service hour for attending an HSA meeting.
-Meetings begin at 7:00 p.m. and last approximately one and a half hours.
+Meetings begin at 6:30 p.m. in Trinity Hall and last approximately one and a half hours.

 HSA Meeting Notes

-Each K-8 SJE parishioner family is required to serve a minimum of 18 volunteer hours per year and attend 1 Adult Faith Formation (AFFirm) session sponsored by St. John the Evangelist Parish.
-Non-parishioner families are required to do 20 service hours.
-Two hours may be substituted with attendance at an Adult Faith Formation (AFFirm) session sponsored by SJE Parish.
+Each K-8 SJE parishioner family is required to serve a minimum of 18 volunteer hours per year.
+Two of the 16 hours may be substituted with attendance at an Adult Faith Formation session sponsored by SJE Parish.
 A completed Service Hour Form should be submitted to the school office.

 Parents can sign up on the following Google links: